ToxicFrog/doom-mods/gzap/doc/protocol.md

 #### `PEEK` `map` `location` `player` `item`

-Tells the game that we have received a hint for the contents of one of our locations.
-`map` and `location` identify the location, `player` is the player whose item it is (which may be us!) and `item` is the item name.
+Tells the game that we have received a hint for the contents of one of our locations. `map` and `location` identify the location, `player` is the player whose item it is (which may be us!) and `item` is the item name.
 Unlike `HINT`, none of these fields can be empty.
 These are used by the level select screen to display information about what's located where.

 `PEEK⋅MAP01⋅Chainsaw⋅Link⋅Hookshot`, for example, indicates that the chainsaw on "Entryway" contains Link's hookshot.

+#### `DEATH` `player` `reason`

+Triggers deathlink. `player` is the linked player who died, and `reason`, if non-empty, is the reason given.
+Not all games will send a reason, in which case that field is an empty string.